JuliaSIMD/LoopVectorization.jl/README.md

 :mkl

 julia> @benchmark mul!($C3, $A, $B) BenchmarkTools.Trial:
   memory estimate:  0 bytes
   allocs estimate:  0
   --------------
-  minimum time:     6.830 μs (0.00% GC)
+  minimum time:     117.221 μs (0.00% GC)
-  median time:      6.861 μs (0.00% GC)
+  median time:      118.745 μs (0.00% GC)
-  mean time:        6.869 μs (0.00% GC)
+  mean time:        118.892 μs (0.00% GC)
-  maximum time:     15.125 μs (0.00% GC)
+  maximum time:     193.826 μs (0.00% GC)
   --------------
   samples:          10000
-  evals/sample:     5
+  evals/sample:     1

 julia> @test all(C1 .≈ C3)
 Test Passed

+julia> 2e-9M*K*N ./ (111.722e-6, 4.891e-3, 117.221e-6)
+(110.50516460500171, 2.524199141279902, 105.32121377568868)
 ```
-It can produce a decent macro kernel.
+It can produce a good macro kernel.
+An implementation of matrix multiplication able to handle large matrices would need to be perform blocking and packing of arrays to prevent the operations from being memory bottle-necked.
-In the future, I would like it to also model the cost of memory movement in the L1 and L2 cache, and use these to generate loops around the macro kernel following the work of [Low, et al. (2016)](http://www.cs.utexas.edu/users/flame/pubs/TOMS-BLIS-Analytical.pdf).
+Some day, LoopVectorization may itself may try to model the costs of memory movement in the L1 and L2 cache, and use these to generate loops around the macro kernel following the work of [Low, et al. (2016)](http://www.cs.utexas.edu/users/flame/pubs/TOMS-BLIS-Analytical.pdf).

-Until then, performance will degrade rapidly compared to BLAS as the size of the matrices increase.
-The advantage of the `@avx` macro, however, is that it is general.
-Not every operation is supported by BLAS.

-For example, what if `A` were the outer product of two vectors?
+But for now, you should view it as a tool for generating efficient computational kernels, leaving tasks of parallelization and cache efficiency to you.

 <!-- ```julia -->